-More than 12 million people in Madagascar lack access to clean drinking water (WASHwatch.org, 2015).
-In most cases, the resulting waterborne diseases affect children, jeopardizing both their health and schooling.
+In Madagascar, more than 16 million people do not have access to clean water (usaid.gov, 2022).
+In most cases, the waterborne diseases that result from this affect children.
+Thus, their health and schooling are jeopardized.